 Preparing Your Air Conditioning Unit for Winter

 Your home’s heating and cooling systems require year-round maintenance to keep them in good working order.
 Once the furnace starts up it’s all too easy to forget about the air conditioning unit that kept you comfortable all summer long.
 But if you want your A/C unit to spring back to life next year, you need to give it some attention this fall.
 There are some to-dos that require the help of a trained professional, but some tasks you can do yourself to get your air conditioner ready for its winter hibernation.
-Follow these simple steps to help prevent costly damage that can be brought on by the cold and snow.
+Notre Dame Castle encourage you to follow these simple steps to help prevent costly damage that can be brought on by the cold and snow.